 The education systems are extremely limited to dogmatic systems that have nothing to do with how peaceful in life we are or will become.

-Albert Einstein knew that real learning is about understanding your emotions, your level of thinking, and, most importantly, about bringing a higher consciousness into your being.
+Albert Einstein knew that real learning is about understanding your emotions, your level of thinking, and, most importantly, about bringing expanded awareness into your being.

 “Blind belief in authority is the greatest enemy of truth.” ― Albert Einstein

 Authority can smash its beliefs into you and make you fearful that “If you do not listen to what I say, you will regret it.”

-The key term ‘blind’ closely relates to the sheer lack of awareness and unless someone is there to guide us to the path of inner awareness, the truth will continue to be hid.
+The key term ‘blind’ closely relates to the sheer lack of awareness, and unless someone is there to guide us to the path of inner awareness, the truth will continue to be hidden.

 The lesson, in all of this, is that Albert Einstein is considered one of the most intelligent human beings who has ever lived, relative to his ERA.

 He wasn’t focused just on this physical dimension—on what we see as physical matter.

 He brought the spiritual dimension and combined it with his scientific research and brought it to a level nobody had seen before.

-The key for you to move forward is no matter what YOU DO; bring the spiritual dimension to it.
+The key for you to move forward is no matter what YOU DO, is to bring the spiritual dimension to it.

-Bring feeling aware presence into what you are doing, and you will add a dimension to your doing, a higher conscious dimension and, thus, push humanity to the next phase.
+Bring conscious presence into what you are doing, and you will add a dimension to your doing, a higher conscious dimension, and, thus, push humanity to greater depths of peace.